swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### Launch CardUpdatr

-The launch option is used too launch CardUpdatr in a new or existing window with the provided CardUpdatr URL.
+The launch option is used to launch CardUpdatr in a new or existing window with the provided CardUpdatr URL.
 The launchCardUpdatr function is a wrapper around the [window.open function](https://www.w3schools.com/jsref/met_win_open.asp).

 launchCardUpdatr takes the following parameters:
 * **settings**:  Object containing the config, user, and style objects